jaskeat/NBA-Analysis/README.md

 | :---------------------------: | :---------------------------: |
 |              6.1              |              5.1              |

 We see that championship teams typically rank lower in defensive ratings compared to their offensive ratings.
+This shows that championship winning teams are better offensively than defensively compared to the rest of the league.

 ### Considerations and possible improvements